jw-lin/cbeam/README.md

 # Overview

-this is (will be) a propagator for slowly-varying and weakly-guiding waveguides (quasi-adiabatic, hence the "slow"). kind of ironic because if everything goes to plan this should be way faster than `lightbeam` lol.
+this is (will be) a propagator for slowly-varying and weakly-guiding waveguides.

 ## dependencies
 Python: `numpy`,`scipy`,`juliacall`,`wavesolve`,`pygmsh`,`meshio`,`matplotlib`